 What Are the Results of Gastric Banding?

-Gastric banding leads to loss of about 40% of excess weight.
-For example, someone who is 200 pounds overweight might expect to lose about 80 pounds after gastric banding.
+Gastric banding leads to loss of about 40 to 50% of excess weight.
+For example, someone who is 100 pounds overweight might expect to lose about 40 to 50 pounds after gastric banding.
 However, these results vary widely.
 Gastric banding is considered the least invasive weight loss surgery and also the safest.
 The procedure can be reversed if necessary, and in time, the stomach generally returns to its normal size.

 What Are the Side Effects?

 People tend to have few problems as a result of gastric banding surgery.
-The risk of death due to gastric banding surgery is about one in 2,000.
+The risk of death due to gastric banding surgery is less than one in 3,000.
 The most common problems after gastric banding surgery include:

 Unlike gastric bypass surgery, gastric banding does not interfere with food absorption.
 For this reason, vitamin deficiencies are rare after gastric banding.